 Use of Student Work

 All programs in New York State undergo periodic reviews by accreditation agencies.
 For these purposes, samples of student work are occasionally made available to those professionals conducting the review.
 Anonymity is assured under these circumstances.
 If you do not wish to have your work made available for these purposes, please let the professor know before the start of the second class.
-Your cooperation is greatly appreciated.
+Thank you for your cooperation.

 Course Evaluations